FanescaPhase2Cover.jpg

 Stolen vitality gathered around the wretched being, shaped into gleaming, ethereal armor.
 Its grin stretched wider than I thought possible, swollen with obscene confidence.

-Move afraid.
+So afraid.

-I stepped ahead.
+But I stepped ahead.

 All I had endured, yet I was never built for this.
 I am magic stretched thin, a bow of glass drawn too far back.
 No armor.
 No trustworthy steel.
 Just ceremonial vestments cut and resewn into something passable.
 A life spent surviving by luck and timing rather than force.